Montreal Metro: Train operation

 Markings on the floor indicate where the doors will open.

-The MR-73 and the former MR-63 trains are equipped with a manual train control system, and the MPM-10 is equipped with automatic train control.
-On MR-73 trains, the train operator opens and closes the doors and controls the traction/brake control system.
-On MPM-10 trains, the operator can operate the doors manually or they can be operated automatically, and then pushes the Départ automatique (automatic departure) button, and then the train drives itself.
-The train operator can also drive the MPM-10 train manually at their discretion.
+The MR-73 and the former MR-63 trains are equipped with a manual train control system, while the new MPM-10 trains are equipped with an automatic train control system.
+The train operator can also drive the MPM-10 train manually at their discretion, using the traction/brake control handle.
 Signalling is effected through coded pulses sent through the rails.
 Coded speed orders and station stop positions transmitted through track beacons are captured by beacon readers mounted under the driver cabs.
 The information sent to the train's electronic modules conveys speed information, and it is up to the train automatic control system computer to conform to the imposed speed.
 Additionally, the train computer can receive energy-saving instructions from track beacons, providing the train with four different economical coasting modes, plus one mode for maximum performance.
 In case of manual control, track speed is displayed on the cab speedometer indicating the maximum permissible speed.
 The wayside signals consist of point (switch/turnout) position indicators in proximity to switches and inter-station signalling placed at each station stop.
 Trains often reach their maximum permitted speed of 72 km/h within 16 seconds depending on grade and load.

 Trains are programmed to stop at certain station positions with a precise odometer (accurate to plus or minus five centimetres, 2").
 They receive their braking program and station stop positions orders (one-third, two-thirds, or end of station) from track beacons prior to entering the station, with additional beacons in the station for ensuring stop precision.
 The last beacon is positioned at precisely 12 turns of wheels from the end of the platform, which help improve the overall precision of the system.

 Trains draw current from two sets of 750-volt direct current guide bar/third rails on either side of each motor car.
 Nine-car trains draw large currents of up to 6,000 amperes, requiring that all models of rolling stock have calibrated traction motor control systems to prevent power surges, arcing and breaker tripping.
 Both models have electrical braking (using motors) to assist primary friction braking, reducing the need to replace the brake pads.

 The trains are equipped with double coverage broadband radio systems, provided by Thales Group.

 Rolling stock maintenance

 Garages

 An older generation MR-63 train in the Beaugrand Garage.
 A turntable used to change tracks is in the foreground.

-Idle trains are stored in five garages: Angrignon, Beaugrand, Cote-Vertu, Saint-Charles and Montmorency.
+Idle trains are stored in five garages: Angrignon, Beaugrand, Côte-Vertu, Saint-Charles and Montmorency.
 Except Angrignon, they are all underground and can accommodate around 46% of the rolling stock.
 Remaining trains are parked in terminus tail tracks.